Build OpenCV (including Python) with CUDA on Windows

 Decreasing the build time with Ninja

-Ninja is installed by default if the Desktop development with C++ workload is selected when installing Visual Studio, therefore building with Ninja only requires two extra configuration steps, expand the tip below for an example of the modified command line arguments.:
+Ninja is installed by default if the Desktop development with C++ workload is selected when installing Visual Studio, therefore building with Ninja only requires two extra configuration steps:

 Configuring Visual Studio Development tools by entering the following into the command prompt before entering the CMake command (changing Community to either Professional or Enterprise if necessary)